King Kon

 • if the author serves an agenda.

-Remember this law, we’ve discussed it often before: As soon as you use a single significant lie to promote a person, idea or agenda, that thing is immediately discredited.
+Remember this law, we’ve discussed it before: As soon as you use a single significant lie to promote a person, idea or agenda, that thing is immediately discredited.
 “Significant lie,” because we’re not talking about exaggeration or hyperbole in advertising.

 With the Harry Potter series, it has been observed that no book ever written had been promoted on these levels, let alone a children’s book.
 However, this scheme was just part of an onslaught, with other, similar frenzies also in play around the same time, like The Da Vinci Code, The Girl with the Dragon Tattoo, and The Hunger Games.
 Of course there was also another stand-out: The Secret, this in the non-fiction category, that got international hype.